Celebr8/js-test/INSTRUCTIONS.md

     npm test

-Once it is done, send us a zip or a tar with your work to loic@whichost.com and shane@whichost.com.
+Once it is done, send us a zip or a tar with your work to shane@whichost.com.

 Good luck